 While every skier should experience Stratton in March, the resort offers plenty of non-skiing activities.
 After a buffet breakfast at the Black Bear Lodge, I moved to the lodge’s basement to see the recently completed yoga center.
 The center was large, with lots of light coming from a wall of windows, providing a spectacular view down into the valley.
-Stratton hosts an array of yoga-based events throughout the year, culminating in the world-renowned Wanderlust music and yoga festival held at the mountain on June 22-25, 2017.
+Stratton hosts an array of yoga-based events throughout the year, culminating in the world-renowned Wanderlust music and yoga festival held at the mountain every summer.

-Before dinner, I took a stroll through The Village—an alpine-style shopping center complete with local and designer stores, the newly renovated Day Spa, numerous restaurants and bars, and a candy store called Mountain Sweets.
+Before dinner, I took a stroll through The Village—an alpine-style shopping center complete with local and designer stores, the luxurious Day Spa, numerous restaurants and bars, and a candy store called Mountain Sweets.

-There are a number of dinner options available in The Village, including everything from the high-end, farm to table restaurant Verde to newly opened pizza joint Stratton Village Pie.
+There are a number of dinner options available in The Village, including everything from the high-end, farm to table restaurant Verde to classic pizza joint Stratton Village Pie.
 Skipping drinks at the popular Irish bar Green Door Pub, I opted instead for an outdoor hot tub at the Long Trail House and an early night.

 The next morning, I signed up for a guided snowshoe tour, which started at the Nordic Center and took me around icy beaver ponds and ancient colonial stonewalls.
 In the spring and summer, the mountain offers guided hikes up to the summit and keeps a lift open to ferry hikers up and down from a section of the old International Paper Trail, which connects to both the Appalachian and Long Trail.

 If you’ve got time (and four wheels) to explore beyond Stratton, 14 miles away in Londonderry is Taylor Farm, offering cheese making workshops and sleigh rides.
 Try their maple-smoked Gouda.